schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 {numref}`tab_experiments` summarizes all experiments performed in this study.
 The individual results will be discussed in the following chapters.
-Note, for this work, all experiments, except where noted, were performed at pH 5.
+Unless noted otherwise, all experiments were performed at pH 5.

 ```{table} Overview of experiments performed for model calibration
 :name: tab_experiments